Deakon-Booher/Match-3/README.md

-# Exercise-03c-Music-and-Sound
+# Project 03-Juicy Match-3

-Exercise for MSCH-C220
+Project for MSCH-C220

-Adding music, sound, typeface changes, and several "juicy" features to a simple match-3 game.
+Taking a base match 3 game and adding as much juice to it as possible to increase player enjoyment.

 ## To play